 CRJ 108 RESERVE OFFICER TRAINING I

+3 hours lecture

 Initial training program that covers the topics of concern in the performance of a reserve officer's duties.
+This course

-This course may be offered as Credit/No-Credit.
+may be offered as Credit/No-Credit.

 CRJ 109 RESERVE OFFICER LEVEL II